mdancho84/mdancho84.github.io/_posts/2019-02-20-excel-to-r-part-1.md

 We'll cover the ___Correlation Funnel___ in the next article, __"Excel to R for Marketing, Part 2 - The Correlation Funnel"__ (Coming Soon).

+__Learning R is not that difficult:__

 Finally, if you want to learn R, be sure to check out our [Business Science University Curriculum below](#curriculum).
 We have an integrated `3-Course R-Track` that will teach you everything you need to be effective as a data scientist.
+And, you can do it - going from no prior knowledge to advanced in weeks.

 ## References {#references}